Philosophy

 Mentoring student researchers is an important part of my role as an educator.
 Not only does independent research enhance a student’s educational experience, but it can also inspire passion for the natural world and encourage students to pursue careers in science.
 As a mentor, I engage student researchers in all parts of the scientific process from experimental design to manuscript preparation and participation at scientific meetings.
 Ultimately, I strive to create a positive research environment in which students can pursue their own academic interests while developing professional skills that will aid them in their future careers.

-Over the course of my career, I have mentored over 36 undergraduate students (20 at Syracuse University) from diverse backgrounds and experiences.
+Over the course of my career, I have mentored undergraduate students from different majors, backgrounds, experiences, and interests.
 Many of these students successfully completed research theses, contributed to scientific publications, presented at research conferences, and ultimately went on to careers in science.
 For more information about their accomplishments, please visit our lab news feed and research pages.

 If you are interested in ecological research, contact Dr. Katie Becklin and/or check out the research opportunities below.